 - Trump and his Republican allies have repeatedly engaged in anti-Semitic rhetoric, and have emboldened white nationalism and hatred.

 - Only Joe Biden is strong on Israel and the values that most Jewish Americans support.
-This is because Biden’s support for Israel stems from his own values, which align with the values shared by most Jewish Americans.
+Biden’s support for Israel stems from his own values, which align with the values shared by most Jewish Americans.

 Joe Biden’s Israel Record At a Glance

-The best way to understand where Joe Biden stands on Israel is to read his policy positions on Israel for yourself and to read the Iran and Israel sections of the Democratic Platform on pages 79 and 80.
+The best way to understand where Joe Biden stands on Israel is to read his policy positions on Israel for yourself and to read the Iran and Israel sections of the of the Democratic Platform on pages 91 and 92.

 Joe Biden’s stalwart support for Israel and his commitment to protect Israel’s security and strengthen our two nations’ partnership is deeply personal and spans his entire career.
 Since he was first elected to the Senate in 1972 and traveled to Israel in 1973, Biden’s commitment to Israel has been unshakeable.
 Biden has fought in the Senate for critical aid to Israel, calling it “the best $3 billion investment we make,” and opposed any effort to cut or condition aid to Israel.
 In fact, he’s called such efforts “outrageous.”